atlas77-lang/atlas77-docs/src/docs/latest/src/example.md

 - concept
 - package
 - import
-- fn
+- fun
 - let
-- const (both for `const T` and `const t: T`, one is constant type and the other is constant variable)
+- const (both for `&const T` and `const t: T`, one is constant reference type and the other is constant variable)
 - new
 - delete
 - if/else/while/for